6 Types Of Cactus In Texas

 The most common cactus in Texas is the Prickly Pear Cactus (Opuntia spp.).
 Its flat, paddle-shaped pads and vibrant flowers make it easily recognizable.
 This cactus is widespread in Texas due to its ability to adapt to different habitats and climates across the state.

-See also [Full Guide] How To Become A Judge In Texas
+See also [Beginners’ Guide] How To Start A Texas-Themed Youtube Channel

 Watch Also: 10 Most Rare Cactus